-State Fair Hearing procedures are based on the Mississippi Division of Medicaid Administrative Code, Title 23, Part 100 Chapters 4-5, and Part 300, Chapter 1.
-The Hearing Process
+State Fair Hearing procedures are based on the Mississippi Division of Medicaid Administrative Code, Title 23, Part 100, Chapters 4-5, and Part 300, Chapter 1.
+Applicant is informed of Fair Hearing process during entrance to waiver by the Case Manager.